Mylor, South Australia

-Mylor (postcode 5153) is a small village in the Adelaide Hills.
+Mylor is a small town in the Adelaide Hills of South Australia.

 History

+Mylor features a history of horticultural significance to South Australia, as demonstrated by the involvement of the Adelaide Botanic Gardens to determine the sustainability of fruits for commercial production in the Adelaide Hills, operating the Mylor Demonstration orchid from 1899 until 1930.
+Additionally, Mylor was the residence of George Goydor, who as Surveyor General of South Australia was responsible for the creation of the Goydor Line.

-Mylor was surveyed in 1885, with a plan to develop the land as a focal point for orchard development in South Australia.
-The town was proclaimed in 1891 by Acting Governor of South Australia Sir James Boucaut who named it after his Cornish birthplace of Mylor.
+The area surrounding Mylor was first surveyed in 1885.
+Originally G.W.
+Cotton devised that the area be subdivided into farm plots through the Working Men's Blocks Scheme wherein white collar workers could improve the region through agricultural development.
+The town of Mylor was proclaimed in 1891 by the Acting Governor of South Australia, Sir James Boucaut naming it after his Cornish birthplace of Mylor.

-Early inhabitants were strict Methodists, and due to their temperance belief no country pub was established, a quirk which has persisted into the current day.
-A church, school and a co-operative general store were among the early constructions of the town.
+The early history of Mylor is characterized by expansion, as highlighted by the Mylor Primary School (1894), general store (1895), and community hall (1896).
+The original European inhabitants of Mylor were strict Methodists, and due to their religious temperance, no pub has ever been established within the town.

 Fruit tree at Mylor Orchard about 1925.

 Current

-Mylor retains a small village feel with a population of 939 (2006 census data).
-There is a Mylor country market held on the first Sunday of every month, from 9 am until 1 pm on the Mylor Oval.
+Mylor Country Markers occur on the first Sunday of every month, on Mylor Oval.
 Mylor is a popular camping area, with many camps.
 Mylor Main Street hosts a large Hardware/Rural store (called Coopers), General Store, Post Office, and Cafe (Verte Kitchen).
 There is also a Primary School, Fire Brigade, Uniting Church and Anglican Church.
-Mylor has a beautiful tree lined Oval that is used for Cricket and Soccer as well as Community Events and general use.
+Mylor features an Oval that is used for Cricket and Soccer as well as Community Events and general use.